Lance Guidry: Tulane

 On January 20, 2023, it was announced that Guidry was hired as the defensive coordinator for the 2023 Tulane Green Wave football team, replacing the outgoing Chris Hampton.

 Miami

 However, on February 7, 2023, the Associated Press reported that the University of Miami would be hiring him as defensive coordinator.
 Over two seasons at Miami, the Hurricanes posted records of 7–6 in 2023 and 10–3 in 2024.
 Despite the improved record, much of the success in 2024 was attributed to Heisman runner-up quarterback Cam Ward, whose stellar play carried the team.
-Meanwhile, the defense, under Guidry’s leadership, struggled significantly, giving up 42 points to Syracuse during the final regular season game and 41 points to Iowa State in the Pop-Tarts Bowl.
+Meanwhile, the defense, under Guidry’s leadership, struggled significantly, giving up 42 points each to Syracuse during the final regular season and Iowa State in the Pop-Tarts Bowl.
 The defensive unit’s poor performance became a focal point of fan criticism.
 On December 31, 2024, the University of Miami announced that Guidry had been fired as the team’s defensive coordinator.